Seven buildings proposed for waterfront development in Parksville - BC Local News

 The six-hour open house sessions on Sept.
-11-12 encouraged the public to submit their feedback on the rezoning application and proposed development at 113 and 161 Island Highway.
+11 and Sept.
+12 encouraged the public to submit their feedback on the rezoning application and proposed development at 113 and 161 Island Highway.

-IAG Developments has big plans for its eight-acre parcel.
+IAG Developments has big plans for their eight-acre parcel.
 The proposed project outlines the company’s plan to create community, commercial, office and residential spaces on Parksville’s waterfront.

 There are seven buildings proposed as part of the plan, and three areas of public open space that would be free for anyone to access.
 The facilities offered would be a waterfront pub, hotel and event centre and a community fitness centre in addition to 6,349 square meters of commercial/office and 239 residential condominium units.